Autodesk-Forge/learn.forge.viewmodels/README.md

 ## Run Locally

-Before running the sample, you should set the enviroment variables, or laternativelly, see the **Configuation** part of this README for use of config file.
+Before running the sample, you should set the client ID & secret environment variables:

-To set up the environment variables with your client ID & secret:

 ***Mac OSX/Linux (Terminal)***